yocontra/node-gdal-next/README.md

 ### Breaking Changes relative to node-gdal-next

-- None, this branch is currently merged into node-gdal-next
+- None, node-gdal-next is kept in sync

 ## Installation